index

 Control Systems

-Classical control theory developed stability criteria for linear time-invariant systems: Nyquist plots4, Bode margins5, root locus methods6.
+Classical control theory developed stability criteria for linear time-invariant systems: Nyquist plots5, Bode margins6, root locus methods7.
 These tools implicitly analyze whether the closed-loop system has a Lyapunov function—whether the correction field is effectively curl-free.

 The curl diagnostic adds predictive power.
 If a control system exhibits limit cycles or oscillations, the correction field has nonzero curl.
 This directs attention toward the source of circulation—often saturation, backlash, or mode-switching—rather than toward gain adjustment.

 Return to the turbofan.
-Its Full Authority Digital Engine Control (FADEC) manages fuel flow, variable stator vanes, bleed valves, and afterburner sequencing8.
+Its Full Authority Digital Engine Control (FADEC) manages fuel flow, variable stator vanes, bleed valves, and afterburner sequencing9.
 Each subsystem has its own correction loop.
 When the aircraft transitions between flight regimes—say, from cruise to rapid descent—the correction loops can interfere.
 The fuel controller reduces flow to lower temperature; the compressor controller opens bleed valves to prevent surge; the bleed valve opening reduces pressure, triggering the fuel controller to compensate.
 Under certain conditions, these interactions create circulation in the combined correction field.
-The engine can oscillate between correction modes—a known failure mode in switched/gain-scheduled control systems that requires careful bumpless transfer design to prevent9.
+The engine can oscillate between correction modes—a known failure mode in switched/gain-scheduled control systems that requires careful bumpless transfer design to prevent10.
 Engine designers spend considerable effort ensuring the combined FADEC architecture remains curl-free across the operating envelope—a geometric constraint on multi-loop control design.
+The compressor provides a particularly clean instantiation: the surge line is a finite-residence manifold, variable stators and bleed valves perform feasibility projections that induce structural curl, and rotating stall is curl made visible in the flow field.
+See Compressors, Curl, & Constraint Geometry for the complete mapping.

 AI Alignment